adamthapa21/Honeybot/README.md

-This is a lightweight Windows Port-based honeypot that can listen on all ports from 1-65535 both TCP and UDP.
+This is a lightweight Windows Port-based honeypot that can listen on all ports from 1-65535 both TCP and UDP (it doesn't appear to work on port 0).

 The file HoneyBOT_018.exe is a Windows installer, and runs on most modern versions of Microsoft Windows.